gavinlyonsrepo/cylon/README.md

 probably be replaced in Cylon in near future.
 Auracle is new and still in development hence the -git extension, it replaced cower in version 5.1-3, as cower is obsolete.
-The original cower code module is still available in modules folder TWIC.
+The original cower code module is still available in documentation folder TWIC.

 libnotify should be installed on the vast majority of Arch systems already. gdrive readme for config https://github.com/prasmussen/gdrive ,